nf-core/taxprofiler/docs/usage.md

 ##### mOTUs

 mOTUs currently does not accept FASTA files as input, therefore no output will be produced for these input files.
-For long reads, the `motus prep_long` command is being executed first to split long reads into shorter reads which can then be profiled with `motus profile` command.
+For long reads, the `motus prep_long` command will be being executed first to split long reads into shorter reads which can then be profiled with `motus profile` command.

 ##### ganon